-The successful wide scale deployment of Advanced Traveler Information Systems (ATIS) and Advanced Traffic Management Systems (ATMS) depends on the ability to obtain and subsequently disseminate information that accurately reflects network traffic conditions.
-Many different techniques for assessing traffic conditions have been proposed.
-However, one method in particular, namely the use of vehicles that are capable of transmitting link travel times to the traffic management center, has received considerable attention.
+namely the use of vehicles that are capable of transmitting link travel times to the traffic management center, has received considerable attention.
 The use of probe vehicles enables a sample of the travel times experienced by all vehicles traversing the link to be obtained.
-Previous research has examined how accurately probe vehicle travel times (sample) reflect the travel times of all the vehicles (population) that traversed the link (Van Aerde et al, 1993; Srinivasan and Jovanis, 1996; Turner and Holder, 1995; Boyce et al, 1991a, 1991b).
+Previous research has examined how accurately probe vehicle travel times (sample) reflect the travel times of all the vehicles (population) that traversed the link (Van Aerde et al., 1993; Srinivasan and Jovanis, 1996; Turner and Holdener, 1995; Boyce and Kirson, 1991a,b).
 In each case, these researchers assumed that probe reports represent an independent random sample from the traffic stream, and consequently, as the number of probe reports received in a period increases, the sample mean approaches the population mean.

-Sen et al (1997a, 1997b) examined field data collected from probe vehicles as part of the ADVANCE project.
+Sen et al. (1997a,b) examined field data collected from probe vehicles as part of the ADVANCE project.
 On the basis of a statistical analysis of probe link travel times, they concluded that probe reports are not independent and therefore regardless of the sample size, the sample mean may not approach the population mean.